I am an online writer with a love for animals. I love DIY toy projects and teaching others about my discoveries.

-Rabbits need toys too!
-Thankfully, they're easy and fun to make, an you'll get lots of ideas here.
+Rabbits need toys, too!
+Thankfully, they're easy and fun to make, and you'll get lots of ideas here.

-Sometimes it seems that rabbits are the most forgotten pet in the house.
-Usually quiet, they can't bark or meow to get your attention and they're often locked in cages where they aren't noticed until feeding time.
-Just because rabbits are quiet, though, doesn't mean they aren't intelligent, playful creatures.
-In fact, rabbits are very smart, and can get health problems from lack of mental stimulation.
+Sometimes, it seems that rabbits are the most forgotten pet in the house.
+Usually quiet, they can't bark or meow to get your attention, and they're often locked in cages where they aren't noticed until feeding time.
+However, just because rabbits are quiet, it doesn't mean they aren't intelligent, playful creatures.
+In fact, rabbits are very smart and can even get health problems from lack of mental stimulation.

 That's where toys come in.
-Rabbits need toys even more than cats or dogs that at least have windows to look out and space to roam.
-There aren't a lot of rabbit toys on the market, though, and the ones that are out there are usually expensive and poor quality.
-That's why I made this page.
-There are numerous toys you can make that your rabbit will love, and best of all, they're so cheap to make that you can make a ton of them, so you can switch out the bunny toys as your rabbit gets bored or destroys them.
+Rabbits need toys even more than cats or dogs, which at least have windows to look out and space to roam.
+There aren't a lot of rabbit toys on the market, though, and the ones available are usually expensive and poor quality.
+That's why I wrote this article.
+There are numerous toys you can make that your rabbit will love—and, best of all, they're so cheap that you can make a ton of them, so you can switch out the bunny toys as your rabbit gets bored or destroys them.

 Make a Tunnel for Your Bunny

 In nature, rabbits like to burrow, so tunnels make popular toys.

 One way to make a tunnel for your rabbit is to use a piece of poster board— you can even recycle one that you used for a garage sale sign.
 Grab it by the short edge, and bring it around so it matches up with the other short side and forms a tube.
 Using a stapler, attach the two edges.
 You'll want to cover the staples with tape to soften sharp edges and prevent injury.
 You can also cover one end with a circle cut from another piece of poster board—some rabbits like the feeling of being closed in and others don't, so see what works best for your rabbit.